How Do We Survey Botanical Gardens?

 Transport your mind back to nineteenth century Britain, a period of voyage and discovery, when intrepid travellers availed themselves of horticultural wonders across the world.
 These explorers brought their discoveries back to the UK, where botanical societies were established to house the newly classified flora.

-Birmingham Botanical Gardens was founded in 1829 by the Birmingham Botanical and Horticultural Society.
+In 1829, one such organisation, called the Birmingham Botanical and Horticultural Society, founded Birmingham Botanical Gardens.
 The site itself was planned and built in the space of 3 years with a designer named J.C.
 Louson at the helm.
 Today, the overall layout remains very similar, with the exception of the famed glasshouses.

 The transformation project